 Our Process will be Your Process

-We will be engaging with Mi’kmaq from across the province, on and off reserve, coming back to you at each stage to ask if we heard you correctly.
-Together, our first step will be to determine what we want our process to be called and to ensure everyone has a clear understanding about the work ahead.
+We engaged with Mi’kmaq from across the province, on and off reserve, and went back at each stage to ask if we heard correctly.
+Together, our first step was to determine what we want our process to be called and to ensure everyone had a clear understanding about the work ahead.